Katharine Chorley: Mountaineering

 In 1953, she was elected vice-president of the FRCC, after having been editor of the FRCC Journal from 1928 to 1930 and 1943–1945.
-She joined the Ladies' Alpine Club in 1935 and was later elected as its president (1953–1955) and she also became a member of the Alpine Club.
+She joined the Ladies' Alpine Club in 1935 and was later elected as its president (1953–1955).
+She also became a member of the Alpine Club.

-She continued climbing in the Alps and even achieving the ascent of Piz Kesch in the Rhaetian Alps in her early 70s.
+She continued climbing in the Alps, and even achieved the ascent of Piz Kesch in the Rhaetian Alps in her early 70s.

 Writings

-Chorley's book "Armies and the Art of Revolution" was written before WWII but it wasn't published until 1943.
+Chorley's book Armies and the Art of Revolution was written before World War II, but was not published until 1943.
 (Note: p.10) It is widely cited and even in 2008 it was described as "the classic analytical comparative study".
-In the 1970s it was included in the main text compiled specifically for US Army training courses, that text was still used at least until the late 1980s.
+In the 1970s, it was included in the main text compiled specifically for US Army training courses.
+The text was still used at least until the late 1980s.

-Chorley contributed to C. E. M. Joad's 1948 work "The English Counties Illustrated", by writing the chapters on Westmorland and Cumberland.
+Chorley contributed to C. E. M. Joad's 1948 work The English Counties Illustrated by writing the chapters on Westmorland and Cumberland.

 Other work included a biography and appraisal of the works of the poet Arthur Hugh Clough and several articles in The Month about Wordsworth.

-She also wrote numerous articles in mountaineering journals, particularly the Journal of the Fell and Rock Climbing Club and the Ladies' Alpine Club, in the 1950s she regularly contributed to The Tablet and, with Nea Morin, she translated Marc Azema's book "The Conquest of Fitzroy" (1957).
+She also wrote numerous articles in mountaineering journals, particularly those of the Fell and Rock Climbing Club and the Ladies' Alpine Club.
+In the 1950s, she regularly contributed to The Tablet.
+With Nea Morin, she translated Marc Azema's book The Conquest of Fitzroy (1957).